 Jacquard Acid Dyes – use with Sheep, Alpaca, Mohair, Silk (Protein/Animal fiber)

-Jacquard iDye – use with Cotton, Hemp, Linen (Plant Fiber)
+Jacquard Fiber Reactive Dye – use with Cotton, Hemp, Linen (Plant Fiber)

-That is good if you don’t know the content of your yarn but it won’t give you the bright, strong colors of fiber specific dyes.
+That is good if you don’t know the fiber content of your yarn but it won’t give you the bright, strong colors you get with fiber specific dyes.

-Food Colors are cheap, easy to come by and you don’t need any special pots and pans which makes them a good choice for the beginning yarn dyer.
+Food Colors are cheap and easy to come by.
+Plus, you don’t need to buy any special pots and pans which makes them a good choice for the beginning yarn dyer.

 See my tutorial on Dyeing Yarn with Kool-Aid

-What Other Supplies Do I Need?
+What Other Dyeing Supplies Do I Need?